 The modern version of pizza was invented in Naples.
 It began as a meal for the poor, but became extremely popular after 1889 when Queen Margherita came to visit.
 To commemorate her visit, a local pizzeria created a new type of pizzas with the colors of the Italian flag.
 It was a simple recipe with three ingredients: tomatoes (red), mozzarella (white), and basil (green).
 It came to be known simply as the Margherita.

 As the inventors of the dish, Neapolitans take their pizza seriously.
 Not only are there literally hundreds of pizzerias in the city, but for a pizzeria to be considered truly Neapolitan there are very strict rules on the ingredients and the cooking process.
 For our first sample of Neapolitan pizza we headed to Di Matteo on Via Tribunali.
 A huge crowd was gathered around outside and the scene was rather chaotic.
-After determining most people were waiting for a seat in the tiny, crammed restaurant, we squeezed into the kitchen area and ordered for take-out.
+After determining most people were waiting for a seat in the tiny, crammed restaurant, we squeezed into the kitchen area and ordered take-out.
 We pointed to the ingredients we desired and bought a deep-fried mozzarella ball for the wait.
-Surprisingly, our pizza was done in less than 10 minutes.
+Surprisingly, our pizza was done in less than 5 minutes.
 We grabbed the box and headed to a bench in a nearby square.
-Then we realized why everyone had been waiting to sit down.
-In Italy, pizza is neither cut into slices nor eaten by hand.
-The dough is soft and the middle is runny to the point where it is a real mess without silverware.
-No matter… we tore it into pieces and licked ingredients off our oily hands, it was that good!
-No joke, it was some of the best pizza I’ve ever had.
-And we were just getting started!
+It was then that we realized why everyone had been waiting to sit down… in Italy, pizza is neither cut into slices nor eaten by hand.
+Because it is cooked so quickly, the dough is crispy but the middle remains a bit runny, to the point where it is a real mess without silverware.
+No matter… we tore it into pieces and licked ingredients off our oily hands; it was that good!

 After lunch we visited Catel dell’Ovo, the oldest standing in the city.
 It was built on a peninsula dangling out into the ocean.
 From its ramparts, we could see the entire Bay of Naples with Mt.
 Vesuvius looming dangerously in the background.